your5e/5e-srd-markdown/dnd/51/obsidian_vault/magic_items/uncommon/helm_of_comprehending_languages.md

 _Wondrous item, uncommon_

-While wearing this helm, you can use an action to cast the _Comprehend Languages_ spell from it at will.
+While wearing this helm, you can use an action to cast the [[comprehend_languages|Comprehend Languages]] spell from it at will.